t3r6/pkdocs/docs/guides/modding/q1-maps-to-pk.md

 Alternatively, you can download [**nQuake**](https://nquake.com/) which is based on the shareware Quake 1 and only focused on multiplayer.
 That version does not have map sounds and does not support music.

+There is also [**fteqw**](https://www.fteqw.org/) engine with advanced features.
+FTE is probably the only engine that can show boxes which is useful for scaling.

 Custom maps are installed in `..\Quake 1\ID1\maps`.
 Custom [**skybox textures**](https://www.slipseer.com/index.php?resources/makkon-skyboxes.139/) (mosly Makkon skyboxes are required) are intalled into `..\Quake 1\ID1\gfx\env`.

 ## Introduction